 Florida Uniform Disposition of Community Property Rights at Death Act (FUDCRPDA)

 OK, so there are probably way more Floridians walking around with community property rights than most probate lawyers would have guessed.
 Should we care?
 Yes.
-When one of these transplants dies, the surviving spouse’s testamentary community property rights don’t go away, they’re preserved by the Florida Uniform Disposition of Community Property Rights at Death Act (“FUDCRPDA”) (see F.S. sections 732.216 to 732.228); Florida’s version of the Uniform Disposition of Community Property Rights at Death Act (which was recently superseded by the new Community Property Disposition at Death Act).
+When one of these transplants dies, the surviving spouse’s testamentary community property rights don’t evaporate, they’re preserved by the Florida Uniform Disposition of Community Property Rights at Death Act (“FUDCRPDA”); Florida’s version of the Uniform Disposition of Community Property Rights at Death Act (which was recently superseded by the new Community Property Disposition at Death Act).
 And if those rights are properly claimed, they can dramatically reshape the ultimate disposition of a Florida probate estate.

 But here’s the problem: because Florida isn’t a community property state, community property is an issue most Florida probate attorneys never think about, which means it might be a while before anyone gets around to looking into whether a surviving spouse has any community property rights worth filing a FUDCRPDA claim to preserve.
 Does this lack of awareness matter?
 Yes.
 Why?
 Because community property claims in Florida probate proceedings are forfeited if they’re not made before the statutory filing deadline.
 So what’s the filing deadline?
 According to the 4th DCA, it’s sooner than you might think.